Community College & University Leadership (455G)

-The purpose of this Education Specialist (Ed.S.) concentration is to prepare persons for upper-level management and administration positions in colleges and universities.
+The purpose of the Education Specialist (Ed.S.) concentration in Community College & University Leadership (CCUL) is to prepare persons for upper-level administration and leadership positions in colleges and universities.
 The program integrates theory and practice to enable graduates to address the diverse and complex demands of leadership in today's rapidly changing educational environments, to prepare for a doctoral program, and to advance their careers.

 Students in the Ed.S. concentration enroll as part of a cohort and take classes together over the course of the program.
 Cohorts are formed periodically on ASU's Main Campus (Boone) and regularly on North Carolina community college campuses.